Can You Refuse a Breathalyzer in Massachusetts?

 Yes.
 Prosecutors may argue it shows consciousness of guilt, but judges must instruct juries not to draw improper inferences.

-Often yes—Massachusetts participates in the Driver License Compact.
+Often yes — Massachusetts participates in the Driver License Compact.

 Speak With a Massachusetts Breathalyzer Refusal Lawyer

-The stakes are high: up to a 5‑year suspension, steep fees, and possible jail time if convicted of OUI.
-A qualified breathalyzer refusal suspension lawyer can:
+The stakes are high: up to a 5-year suspension, steep fees, and possible jail time if convicted of OUI.
+A qualified breathalyzer refusal lawyer can:

-Challenge the traffic stop and arrest.
+- Challenge the traffic stop and arrest

-Contest the RMV suspension.
+- Contest the RMV suspension

-Seek a hardship license quickly.
+- Seek a hardship license quickly